 The MCA includes data from multiple collaborative projects (more details below), and more are in the works.
-Currently, it includes data from our eLife, SCIENCE and NatureComms papers, which describe methods we have used and optimised to generate single cell transcriptomes for malaria parasites as well as unpublished data.
+Currently, it includes data from our eLife, SCIENCE, NatureComms and bioRxiv papers, which describe methods we have used and optimised to generate single cell transcriptomes for malaria parasites as well as unpublished data.
 Our Atlas includes single cell RNA-sequencing data covering all stages of the life cycle in both Anopheles vector and mammalian host tissues, spans both cell sorting and droplet-based scRNAseq and includes five Plasmodium species, including four human pathogens.
 It also includes the first single cell data from parasites isolated directly from clinical samples.

 In the MCA, users can explore how genes are expressed over thousands of individual parasites from several different Plasmodium species and across all life stages.
 We aim for this tool to be beneficial to all malaria researchers, from those focused on particular gene families, to those developing novel drugs and vaccines.

 If you have suggestions for improvement, please get in touch at firstname.lastname@example.org

 Papers, collaborators, data summaries, and raw data are linked to for the MCA instalments below.